Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Background

 \subsection{Statistics on the manifold}

-Utilizing definitions in \cite{pennec2006intrinsic} with the geometry described above, we obtain notions of mean, variance, and covariance for a $\bbP_d$-valued random matrix $S$.
-As with the geometry, the extension of these statistics to product-manifold-valued random variables is straightforward and described in \cref{app:prodMan_stats}.
+Utilizing definitions in \cite{pennec2006intrinsic} with the geometry above, we obtain notions of mean, variance, and covariance for $\bbP_d$-valued random matrices.
+As with geometry, the extension of these statistics to product-manifolds is straightforward (\cref{app:prodMan_stats}).